Disease Management Programs

 This program is designed to assist members with diabetes in understanding their disease and the self-management skills needed to live well with diabetes.
 The Health Plan provides certified diabetes educators who perform telephonic and face-to-face education based on nationally recognized American Diabetes Association Standards of Care.
 Members are identified through claims analysis, health risk screening, physician, and member self-referral.
 Help is available for members with either Type 1 or Type 2 diabetes, as well as gestational diabetes.
 The program partners with patients, physicians, caregivers, school personnel, government agencies, pharmaceutical companies, and community organizations to promote optimum disease management and quality of life.

-Sponsored by The Health Plan, Camp Kno Koma is a summer camp for children, ages 7-15, with diabetes, in and around West Virginia.
+- Camp Kno Koma is a summer camp for children, ages 7-15, with diabetes, in and around West Virginia.
 For over 60 years, campers have come to the Greenbrier Youth Camp in Monongahela National Forest, near Anthony, WV to experience adventure, education, and friendship.
-Download the application or view brochure for more information.
+Register for the camp online or view the 2018 brochure.

 Coronary Artery Disease (CAD) Program